-3. Nuts and seeds — As sources of omega 3 and omega 6 fatty acids, and vitamin B6 and vitamin E, nuts (especially walnuts) and seeds are good for the brain and the nervous system.
+As sources of omega 3 and omega 6 fatty acids, vitamin B6, and vitamin E, nuts (especially walnuts) and seeds are good for the brain and the nervous system.

 Eating a handful of seeds also can provide you with the daily recommended amount of zinc, which helps enhance thinking skills and memory.

-4. Berries – Dark berries, such as blueberries, cherries and blackberries, are both good to eat and good for your brain.
+Dark berries, such as blueberries, cherries, and blackberries, are both good to eat and good for your brain.
 They contain anthocyanins and other flavonoids that improve memory function and cognitive function.

-5. Avocados — Avocados are a good source of monounsaturated fats, omega 3 and omega 6 fatty acids, potassium, vitamin K and vitamin E.
+Avocados are a good source of monounsaturated fats, omega 3 and omega 6 fatty acids, potassium, vitamin K, and vitamin E.

-6. Dark chocolate – Dark chocolate – the kind that contains at least 70 percent cocoa – can be a powerful brain booster.
-It contains important antioxidants as well as natural stimulants, such as caffeine, which help improve concentration.
+Dark chocolate – the kind that contains at least 70 percent cocoa – can be a powerful brain booster.
+It contains important antioxidants as well as natural stimulants such as caffeine, which help improve concentration.